Sheenamittal/CodeCrucible/README.md

 ![Framework](https://img.shields.io/badge/framework-FastAPI-green)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey)

-An AI-powered, full-stack application that analyzes, refactors, and optimizes code across multiple languages, acting as an intelligent pair programmer.
+This is a full-stack application that acts as an AI-powered pair programmer.
+You can give it a whole GitHub repository or just a single function, and it will provide intelligent suggestions for improvement across multiple languages.

 ---